Citi Benefits Handbook

 Calendar year: January 1 through December 31 of the same year.
-For new enrollees, the calendar year is the effective date of their enrollment through December 31 of the same year, unless otherwise provided in the annual enrollment materials.
+For new enrollees, the calendar year is the effective date of their enrollment through December 31 of the same year, unless otherwise provided in the Annual Enrollment materials.

 Center of Excellence (COE): A health care facility that is identified as providing the most efficient and best quality of care.

-Chiropractic care: Skeletal adjustments, manipulations, or other treatments in connection with the detection and correction by manual or mechanical means of structural imbalance or subluxation in the human body.
-Such treatment is done by a physician to remove nerve interference resulting from, or related to, distortion, misalignment, or subluxation of, or in, the vertebral column.
-The following are not considered chiropractic care: Chiropractic appliances, services related to the diagnosis and treatment of jaw joint problems such as temporomandibular joint (TMJ) syndrome or craniomandibular disorders or services for treatment of strictly non-neuromusculoskeletal disorders.
+Chiropractic care: Skeletal adjustments, manipulations or other treatments in connection with the detection and correction by manual or mechanical means of structural imbalance or subluxation in the human body.
+Such treatment is done by a physician to remove nerve interference resulting from, or related to, distortion, misalignment or subluxation of, or in, the vertebral column.
+The following are not considered chiropractic care: chiropractic appliances, services related to the diagnosis and treatment of jaw joint problems such as temporomandibular joint (TMJ) syndrome or craniomandibular disorders, or services for treatment of strictly non-neuromusculoskeletal disorders.

 Claims Administrator: Aetna, Anthem BlueCross BlueShield, Oxford PPO Health Plans, Express Scripts and any other party designated as a claims fiduciary pursuant to a contractual relationship and as authorized by the Plans Administration Committee of Citigroup Inc. The Claims Administrator does not insure the benefits described in this document.

-Comprehensive outpatient rehabilitation facility: A facility that is primarily engaged in providing diagnostic, therapeutic, and restorative services to outpatients for the rehabilitation of injured or sick persons and that fully meets one of the following two tests:
+Comprehensive outpatient rehabilitation facility: A facility that is primarily engaged in providing diagnostic, therapeutic and restorative services to outpatients for the rehabilitation of injured or sick persons and that fully meets one of the following two tests:

-- It meets all of the following tests:
+- Meets all the following tests: